Karen Read seeks delay in wrongful death lawsuit until her trial on murder and other charges is done - Boston News, Weather, Sports | WHDH 7News

 Read’s attorneys on Wednesday filed a motion to delay a trial on the lawsuit until after her criminal trial.
 Read is accused of ramming into John O’Keefe with her SUV and leaving him for dead in a January 2022 snowstorm.
 Her two-month trial ended in July when a judge declared a mistrial, and a second trial is scheduled for Jan.
 27.

-“A stay is appropriate here, where proceeding with this civil action at the same time as the criminal action will adversely affect Ms. Read’s Fifth Amendment rights and her ability to vigorously defense herself from criminal prosecution,” her lawyers wrote in the motion, adding that her requested stay is “minimal and not prejudicial” since the wrongful death lawsuit is not expected to be finished until at least August 2027.
+“A stay is appropriate here, where proceeding with this civil action at the same time as the criminal action will adversely affect Ms. Read’s Fifth Amendment rights and her ability to vigorously defense herself from criminal prosecution,” her lawyers wrote in the motion.
+They added that her requested stay is “minimal and not prejudicial” because the wrongful death lawsuit is not expected to be finished until at least August 2027.

 But an attorney for O’Keefe’s brother, Paul, and other relatives who filed the lawsuit oppose any delays and suggested the reliance on the Fifth Amendment ignored the fact she has has spoken publicly about her case several times to the media and will be subject of at least one upcoming documentary.